soupi/learn-haskell-blog-generator/src/07-environment.md

 Note, as we've said before, `Functor`, `Applicative` and `Monad` all expect the type that implements their interface to have the kind `* -> *`.
-This means that it is `ReaderT r m` implements this interfaces, and when we compose functions with `<*>` or `>>=` we replace the `f` or `m` in their type signature with `ReaderT r m`.
+This means that it is `ReaderT r m` implements these interfaces, and when we compose functions with `<*>` or `>>=` we replace the `f` or `m` in their type signature with `ReaderT r m`.

-This means that, like with `Either e` when we had compose functions with the same error type, so is with `ReaderT r m` - we have to compose functions with the same `r` type and same `m` type, so we can't mix different environment types or different underlying `m` types.
+This means that, as with `Either e` when we had composed functions with the same error type, so it is with `ReaderT r m` - we have to compose functions with the same `r` type and same `m` type, so we can't mix different environment types or different underlying `m` types.

 We're going to use a specialized version of `ReaderT` that uses a specific `m` = `Identity`